edX Online

 What is ethical hacking?

-Ethical hacking, also called “white-hat hacking” or “penetration testing,” is one method to proactively manage the cybersecurity of computers, networks, and software applications.
-With the complexity of the digital threat landscape, many companies rely on white-hat hackers to intentionally attempt to breach their networks to expose vulnerabilities.
+Ethical hacking, also called "white-hat hacking," is a method of proactively managing the cybersecurity of computers, networks, and software applications.
+In our increasingly digital landscape, many companies recruit white-hat hackers to intentionally attempt to breach their networks and expose vulnerabilities.

-Ethical hacking aims to identify and report potential vulnerabilities before malicious hackers find them.
-Essentially, it involves reverse-engineering a cyberattack.
-The key difference between malicious hackers and ethical hackers is the intent behind their actions.
-Ethical hackers help to identify security weaknesses, ultimately helping organizations improve their security and protect their data.1
+Ethical hacking aims to identify and repair potential vulnerabilities before malicious hackers find and exploit them.
+The key difference between malicious hacking and ethical hacking is intent.
+Ethical hackers help to identify security weaknesses, ultimately helping organizations improve their security and protect their data.

 Find new interests and advance your career opportunities